gofiber/docs/README.md

 ## Hello, World!

-Embedded below is essentially simplest **Fiber** app, which you can create.
+Embedded below is essentially the most straightforward **Fiber** app, which you can create.

 ```go
 package main